Cast Courts: Portico de la Gloria

 The portal, known as the Portico de la Gloria is from the Cathedral of Santiago de Compostela in Spain.
 The original dates from the 12th century and is by the Master Mateo.
 In 1865, Robinson had visited Santiago de Compostela and on seeing the cathedral urged for a cast of the doorway to be made.
 This was prior to the construction of the Cast Courts and so allowed for the design to accommodate this vast artefact.

-The task of making the cast went to Domenico Brucciani & Company, a firm that later effectively acted as a franchise of the museum and continued to make casts until the early 1920s.
+The cast was commissioned by the museum in 1866.
+The task of making it went to Domenico Brucciani & Company, a firm that later effectively acted as a franchise of the museum and continued to make casts until the early 1920s.
+Brucciani and his team "remarkably completed the work in two months."
 The casting of this immense structure required an arduous sea voyage and protracted, delicate negotiations with the ecclesiastical authorities.

 At the opening of the Cast Courts, the cast of the Portico de la Gloria was critically acclaimed and was applauded as a "glory to the museum".